datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 # Houston Quickstart - Google Cloud Platform

-In this guide we will first set up a Houston server with terraform, then create a data pipeline using serverless tools.
+In this guide we will first set up a Houston server (virtual machine) with terraform, then create a serverless data pipeline.
 You will need access to a GCP project and have [gcloud](https://cloud.google.com/sdk/install) installed.

 This guide will incur a Google Cloud bill of about £0.10.
 Care should be taken to delete all resources once completed, see [clean up](#clean-up).